About HIA - Organization

 Status

-The Haiku International Association currently has around 500 members in Japan and about 120 international members in the United States, France, Germany, England, Italy, Holland, Belgium, China, Korea, India and etc.
+The Haiku International Association currently has around 500 members in Japan and about 120 international members in the United States, France, Germany, England, Italy, Holland, Belgium, China, Korea, India, etc.

 Projects